Strasbourg massacre

-The Strasbourg massacre occurred on 14 February 1349, when the entire Jewish community of several thousand Jews were publicly burnt to death as part of the Black Death persecutions.
+The Strasbourg massacre occurred on 14 February 1349, when the entire Jewish community of 2,000 Jews was publicly burnt to death as part of the Black Death persecutions.

 Starting in the spring of 1348, pogroms against Jews had occurred in European cities, starting in Toulon.
 By November of that year, they spread via Savoy to German-speaking territories.
 In January 1349, burnings of Jews took place in Basel and Freiburg, and on 14 February the Jewish community in Strasbourg was destroyed.

 This event was heavily linked to a revolt by the guilds five days previously, the consequences of which were the displacement of the master tradesmen, a reduction of the power of the patrician bourgeoisie, who had until then been ruling almost exclusively, and an increase in the power of the groups that were involved in the revolt.
 The aristocratic families of Zorn and Müllenheim, which had been displaced from the council and their offices in 1332, recovered most of their power.
 The guilds, which until then had no means of political participation, could occupy the most important position in the city, that of the Ammeister (equivalent to mayor).
 The revolt had occurred because a large part of the population, on the one hand, believed the power of the master tradesmen was too great, particularly that of the then-Ammeister Peter Schwarber.
 On the other hand, there was a desire to put an end to the policy of protecting Jews under Peter Schwarber.

 Causes

 Antisemitism in the population

-Contemporary drawing of Jews being burned to death during the Black Death persecutions.
-Antiquitates Flandriae (Royal Library of Belgium manuscript 1376/77).
+Contemporary drawing of Jews being burned to death during the Black Death persecutions of 1350.
+Antiquitates Flandriae by Gilles Li Muisis (Royal Library of Belgium manuscript 1376/77).

 Jews in Strasbourg were forbidden by local law, and often canon law, to own land or to be farmers.
 As one of the few roles available to them was money-lending, Jews took an important position in the city's economy.
 However, this led to conflict.
 Formally, the Jews still belonged to the King's chamber, but he had long since ceded these rights to the city (the confirmation of the relevant rights of the city by Charles IV occurred in 1347).
 Strasbourg, therefore, took in the most of the Jews' taxes, but in exchange had to take over their protection (the exact amount of the taxes was determined by written agreements).
 Pressure to meet tax obligations affected the Jews' business practices and fueled anti-Semitism among the population, particularly among the Jews' debtors.

 With the threat of Black Death, there were also accusations of well poisoning, and calls for the burning of Jews.